Calculus and placement exam FAQ

 Is the exam timed?

 No. The site does have a timer running, but you can take as much time as you need to complete the test, provided you submit it before the final deadline.
+Note that if your exam has been started when the final deadline arrives, the test will get auto-submitted.
+That being so, you should only start the test if you plan to complete it within the current open window (otherwise your placement will be calculated and recorded based on an incomplete test).

 What should I do if I need special accommodations on the test?

-The test is not timed, so there is nothing you need to do for extra time accommodations: you can take as much time as you need, within a window of several weeks.
+The test is not timed, so there is nothing you need to do for extra time accommodations: you can take as much time as you need, within a window of several days or weeks.
 If you need other accommodations, please refer to the following information from Student Accessibility Services:

 Students with documented disabilities may request accommodations for placement testing through the Student Accessibility Services office.
 Please contact them through the online registration form to submit your request at least one week before they plan to begin the placement test.